Skip to main content

 • “Retro pixel graphics blend with atmospheric audio to establish a moody and immersive setting, well-suited to the game’s psychological horror focus.”

-• “While the graphics style fits the atmosphere, the graphics are on the simpler side, which might not be to everyone's taste, especially if you’re used to more polished visuals in horror games.”
+• “Graphics might be too simple: while the style fits the atmosphere, the graphics are on the simpler side, which might not be to everyone's taste especially if you’re used to more polished visuals in horror games.”

 • “Perhaps an ambient soundtrack in the silent parts could add more atmosphere.”